Dining in Paddington and Rosalie

-For an intimate and stylish experience, head to the Blue Room Cinebar.
-The luxury, boutique twin cinema in the heart of popular Rosalie Village screens art-house, independent and mainstream films.
-Enjoy a glass of wine or premium beer, appetisers and light meals while watching one of the latest Hollywood films.
+Blue Room Cinebar is a Brisbane gem and local favourite.
+The luxury, boutique twin cinema in the heart of popular Rosalie Village screens art-house, independent and big blockbuster films and you can enjoy a glass of wine or premium beer, appetisers and light meals while kicking back by the big screen.